VV Goes: 1900–1929: Zeeland Vooruit reaches the Dutch second tier

-1930s–1950s: Goes goes strong yet doesn't promote with De Munck
+1930–1959: VV Goes strong, not promoting with De Munck

-In 1935 GVV took another Derde klasse championship and returned to the Tweede Klasse.
+In 1935 GVV took another Derde Klasse championship and returned to the Tweede Klasse.
 In 1937 the current name was adopted: Voetbalvereniging Goes, self-styled as G.O.E.S. or GOES, where Goes stands in backronym for: Together upwards, united strong.

 In 1938 the first squad was strengthened by Goes' 16 year old homegrown goalie Frans de Munck, who continued to an impressive national and international career.
 Aside from the hardships of World War II, De Munck's years in the first team were marked by championships in 1943 and 1944.
-The team, however, did not promote as it failed to pass the playoffs.
+The team did not promote as it failed to pass the playoffs.

 In 1946 another Tweede Klasse championship followed without promotion.
-Throughout the 1950s Goes played steady in the Tweede Klasse.
+Throughout the 1950s Goes played steadily in the Tweede Klasse.

-1960s–1990s: VV Goes spanning from Vierde to Eerste Klasse
+1960–1999: Bouncing all over the competitions

 In 1961 Goes relegated to the Derde Klasse.
-In 1966 its only relegation to Vierde Klasse followed.
+In 1966, the only relegation to Vierde Klasse followed.
 In 1968 Goes won a Vierde Klasse championship and promoted.

 In 1971 Goes was champion in the Derde Klasse and promoted.
 It didn't last long in the Tweede Klasse as in 1973 it relegated again.
 That same year members of Goes arrested a burglar after a series of burglaries into their clubhouse.

 It took until 1989 to return to the Tweede Klasse, after a Derde Klasse championship.

 In 1993 Goes promoted for the very first time to the Eerste Klasse.
 This achievement came after Goes reached the third position Tweede Klasse yet proved successful in the playoffs.
 The first season in the Eerste was encouraging, with Goes finishing in 4th position.
 Second season, however, Goes relegated from 12th position.
 It took only two years to return to the Eerste through playoffs.
 Two years later Goes went back to the Tweede after relegating again from 12th position.